Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 The Standard Model has roughly 19 free parameters: six quark masses, three lepton masses, three CKM mixing angles plus one CP phase, three gauge couplings, the Higgs mass, the Higgs vacuum expectation value, and the QCD vacuum angle θ\theta.
 Every existing unification programme either inputs these parameters by hand or generates a landscape of possibilities so vast that prediction becomes meaningless.

 Tier-1 is designed to close this gap.
-Not by adding more structure, but by coupling the standard spectral-action carrier to an independent irreversible channel through a capacity inequality, and then showing that the resulting constrained system has no remaining continuous freedom.
+Not by adding more structure, but by coupling the standard spectral-action carrier to an independent irreversible channel through a capacity inequality, and then showing that the resulting constrained system on a fixed carrier geometry has no remaining continuous freedom in the mass sector.

 The system lives on a compact oriented Euclidean spin 4-manifold (ME,gE)(M_E, g_E) with a Hermitian vector bundle EMEE \to M_E carrying a unitary connection AA.
 The field content is: